BrkRaw/brkraw/docs/cli/CLI-addon.md

 ## brkraw addon attach-map

-Attach a map file to an installed spec.
+Attach a context map to an installed spec.

 Examples: